grievebr/COCA/README.md

 # COCA
-This contains the code for the project "Climate Induced Habitat Changes of Fish Stocks"
+This contains sample code for the project "Climate Induced Habitat Changes of Fish Stocks" published in ICES Journal of Marine Science October 2022.

-It will contain a repository and link to view in a Jupyter notebook.

-Project is near completion, but code will be added within the next week or so

 Code Descriptions: